Planning Safe Events

-The agency also eased its Covid-19 guidance, no longer recommending that unvaccinated people quarantine after being exposed to the virus, but instead advises that they wear a mask around others for 10 days and get tested on day five.
+The CDC no longer recommends that unvaccinated people quarantine after being exposed to the virus, but instead advises that they wear a mask around others for 10 days and get tested on day five.
 Those who test positive should still self-isolate for five days.
-Health officials said the U.S. population has a high level of immunity from both vaccinations and infections, meaning Covid poses a much lower threat to public health.

-The agency previously issued updated guidelines for when people should wear face masks indoors.
-The new metrics classify most of the U.S. population as living in areas with low or medium transmission.
+The federal mask mandate, which required face coverings to be worn at all times on public transportation and in transport hub, was struck down in April 2022 by a federal judge.
+The agency issued updated guidelines for when people should wear face masks indoors.
 Face masks are not required in low-risk counties, and are only recommended in areas with medium transmission if the person is immunocompromised or at high risk for severe illness.
 People in counties with high transmission of Covid-19 should wear face coverings indoors regardless of their vaccination status, according to the CDC.